hugoferreira/asso-pipes-and-stuff-v19/readme.md

 ## Exercises

+> **Warning.** Asynchronous programming is hard for the human brain.
+Testing it is even harder. **Single-threaded asynchronous event-loop-based programming is... mental!** You'll make a lot of mistakes; that's normal and part of the learning process.
+But the web is built on top of javascript, so it's hard to run away from it.

 Attempt to replicate every scenario described above.
 If feeling lost, then try to proceed as follows:

 1. First ensure that if you're on javascript/node.js land, your "main entry" looks like this: